ErAvaniGupta/Sample-Projects-on-Blockchain/README.md

 # Sample Projects on Blockchain

-This is a very basic distributed application built using Ethereum and MEAN technologies.
+This is a basic distributed application built using Ethereum and MEAN technologies.
 ----------------------------------------------------------

 Description